yfnaji/gerk/README.md

 - `c` The $c$ array.
 Must be a list of floats, decimals or integers
 - `initial_conditions` A `tuple` that acts as the coordinate of the initial condition values $(x_0, y_0)$
 - `final` The value of $x$ for which we terminate the Runge-Kutta method
-- `time_steps` The number of discretizations you want to apply on the from the starting point $x_0$ to `final`.
+- `time_steps` The number of times steps you want to apply on the from the starting point $x_0$ to `final`.
 Must be an integer
 - `func` The function expression to be numerically integrated
 - `real_values` (Optional) A `callable` which is the explicit solution to the initial value problem _**or**_ a list of real values **Note** the list must be of size `time_steps + 1`

 <h2 id="cond-arg">Condition Arguments</h2>

-There is no consensus to what conditions must hold regarding the coefficients you choose for your method, however, some known Runge-Kutta methods do consistently conform to some known conditions:
+There is no consensus to what conditions must hold regarding the coefficients you choose for your method, however, some known Runge-Kutta methods do consistently conform to some known conditions.

 These conditions are